Sleep and Recovery: The Role of Nutrition and Lifestyles in Overall Health

 Research Evidence on Urine pH and Bone Health

 Modern diets may cause slightly acidic urine (~pH 6).
-Some promote alkaline diets to sell products claiming balance of acid and base levels.
-Acid load can be measured by urine pH or calculating total acid excretion, including sulfates, chlorides, phosphates, minus minerals like magnesium, calcium, potassium, and sodium.
+Some promote alkaline diets to sell products claiming to balance the acid and base levels.
+Acid load can be measured by urine pH or by calculating total acid excretion, including sulfates, chlorides, phosphates, minus minerals like magnesium, calcium, potassium, and sodium.
 Traditional urine pH measurements may be inaccurate due to bacterial changes.

 Acid Ash Hypothesis and Bone Strength

-A systematic review analyzed whether high acid diets contribute to osteoporosis, reviewing human interventional studies, long-term observations, and lab studies.
+A systematic review analysed whether high-acid diets contribute to osteoporosis, reviewing human interventional studies, long-term observations, and lab studies.
 Researchers examined whether reducing dietary acid load could reduce risk or slow osteoporosis progression (Fenton et al., 2011).

 Meta-Analysis of pH Methods